togakangaroo/curriculum/units/2-HTML/lessons/4-layout/README.md

 ### Do-now

 1. Attendance: Teacher takes student attendance at www.kinvolved.com
-2. Ask students to complete the following on paper:
+2. Ask students to complete the following **on paper**:
-  * Draw a simple diagram of what you want your website to look like using boxes
+  * Draw a simple layout for a webpage about yourself.
+This drawing should made exactly as you would see it on a desktop browser.

 ## Opening